MicrosoftDocs/power-platform/power-platform/developer/catalog.md

 The following are frequently asked questions related to catalog in Power Platform.

-### When would I need to create more than one catalogs?
+### When would I need to create more than one catalog?

-While most organizations are likely to leverage just one catalog, it is possible to create more than one catalogs for distinct audiences.
+While most organizations are likely to use just one catalog, it's possible to create more than one catalog for distinct audiences.
 These include segregation of data concerns from a geography, departmental, business group (subsidiary) or other reasons.

 ### Is there a license required to use the Catalog?

 For the public preview, the catalog feature is available to be used without any licensing.
-For GA, the catalog feature will require the catalog to be setup in a managed environment.
+For GA, the catalog feature requires the catalog to be set up in a managed environment.